Explore the economic record of presidents, starting with Harry S Truman.

 For most views, you may select a range of months and which presidents appear.

-Most data starts with the Truman administration in April 1945, and is current through June 2020.
+Most data starts with the Truman administration in April 1945.

-Assigning a range of months to each presidential term requires making a few judgments.
-For example, when a new president takes office on January 20, should that month be assigned to the new president or to the predecessor?
+Assigning a range of months, quarters, or years to each presidential term requires making a few judgments.
+For example, when a new president takes office on January 20, should that month be assigned to the new president or the predecessor?
 Whatever decision is made, it doesn’t have much effect on the broad trends.
 For the table of presidents and terms that I used, click here.

 Click here to access the visualization.